Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 This is not easily preventable, but can be mitigated with another convention, where updates originating from a node need to cryptographically signed before sending.

-That way, repeated infinity values from the same node can be ignored for a certain time (which might be advisable anyway, in the context of unstable links).
+That way, repeated infinity values from the same node can be ignored for a certain time (which might be advisable anyway, in the context of frequently failing links).

 # IANA Considerations